jamesnulliu/jamesnulliu.github.io/content/blogs/a-simple-pytorch-trainpipeline/index.md

 tags:
     - python
     - pytorch
-description: A simple Pytorch trainpipeline.
+description: How to build simple Pytorch trainpipeline.
-summary: A simple Pytorch trainpipeline.
+summary: How to build a simple Pytorch trainpipeline.
 comments: true
 images:
 cover: